Mazurka: Russia

 In Russia, many composers wrote mazurkas for solo piano: Scriabin (26), Balakirev (7), Tchaikovsky (6).
 Borodin wrote two in his Petite Suite for piano; Mikhail Glinka also wrote two, although one is a simplified version of Chopin's Mazurka No. 13.
 Tchaikovsky also included mazurkas in his scores for Swan Lake, Eugene Onegin, and Sleeping Beauty.
-Rachmaninoff's Morceaux de salon Op 10 includes a Mazurka in D-flat major as its 7th piece.
+Rachmaninoff's Morceaux de salon Op.
+10 includes a Mazurka in D-flat major as its 7th piece.
+Prokofiev wrote a Mazurka for orchestra in his ballet Cinderella, which is also included in his Cinderella Suite No. 1.

 The mazurka was a common dance at the balls of the Russian Empire and it is depicted in many Russian novels and films.
 In addition to its mention in Leo Tolstoy's Anna Karenina as well as in a protracted episode in War and Peace, the dance is prominently featured in Ivan Turgenev's novel Fathers and Sons.
 Arkady reserves the mazurka for Madame Odintsov with whom he is falling in love.
 During Russian balls, it was danced elegantly and famously by the Tsarina Maria Feodorovna, the second-to-last tsarina of the Russian empire before its collapse in 1918.